DenSinH/GC-/src/Core/Flipper/idea.md

-with this route, which we are mostly taking because opengl doesn't support multiple indecies per vertex I guess you would actually scrap the opengl concept of "index" and just have a raw non-indexed draw call pointing at a vertex buffer, which is actually all your index data then the shader will take the indices and pull in the actual vertex data from a SSBO
+with this route, which we are mostly taking because opengl doesn't support multiple indecies per vertex I guess you would actually scrap the opengl concept of "index" and just have a raw non-indexed draw call pointing at a vertex buffer, which is actually all your index data then the shader will take the indices and pull in the actual vertex data from a command_SSBO

 ##### DenSinHToday at 11:31 AM
 what Im thinking seeing this now is: have a struct in the CP that has a short for the vertex count, a buffer for the command data, so that I dont have to parse it at all in the emulator thread, then a separate buffer where I buffer all the arrays its been sent (probably quite a big one), and I just send that to the GPU on draw commands